binipringle/torts/_texts/0-outline.md

 ---

+## Damages for Contributory Negligence

+In some jurisdictions, any fault by plaintiff bars recovery.

+Some jurisdictions follow the **one last clear chance doctrine**. *In a multiple choice question this is generally the wrong answer!* Under this doctrine, if the defendant’s negligence occurs after plaintiff’s negligence, so that defendant had the last opportunity to avoid the harm, then plaintiff is entitled to full recovery.

+---

+## Comparative Fault for Contributory Negligence

+*Assume pure comparative fault where joint and several liability applies unless told otherwise.*

+The plaintiff can recover no matter how much the plaintiff is at fault.
+Recovery is the amount of damages minus the percentage that plaintiff is at fault.

+---

+## Modified Comparative Fault for Contributory Negligence

+The plaintiff is barred from recovery if the plaintiff is as much at fault or more at fault than the defendant.
+If the plaintiff is less at fault than the defendant, the plaintiff can recover the percentage of their damages corresponding to the percentage of the defendant's fault.

+*For example, if plaintiff is 60% at fault, plaintiff is barred from recovery.
+If plaintiff is 40% at fault, then plaintiff would recover 60% of plaintiff’s damages.*

+---

+## Assumption of Risk

+There is assumption of risk where the plaintiff, orally or in writing, relieves defendant of responsibility to be non-negligent.

+This is typically done through a waiver that accompanies athletic activities and recreational sports.

+Assumption of risk is not allowed for necessities.
+For example, if a landlord rents an apartment or a hospital provides care.

+A plaintiff may impliedly assume the risk.

+---

 ## Vicarious Liability

 Vicarious liability is a doctrine under which an employer can be held liable for the negligence of its employees.
 In order for an employer to be vicariously liable, (1) the tortfeasor must be an employee of the employer, and (2) the tortfeasor must have acted in the scope of employment.